-1. In circumstances where there is police involvement regarding a school related incident and the principal has been given direction by police not to proceed with a school investigation, the principal may exclude the student for the duration of the police investigation according to Education Act Section 265 (1) (m).
+In circumstances where there is police involvement regarding a school related incident and the principal has been given direction by police not to proceed with a school investigation, the principal may exclude the student for the duration of the police investigation according to Education Act Section 265 (1) (m).
 During this time, the principal shall continue to provide academic programming to the student.
 The principal will also maintain ongoing contact with police to determine when it is permissible for the principal to continue with the school investigation.
 Once the principal has been granted permission by police to proceed with the school investigation, the principal will conduct an investigation to determine appropriate next steps.

-2. Where the principal believes that a student has engaged in activity for which expulsion must be considered, the principal shall suspend the student from school and from all school-related activities.
+- 2. Where the principal believes that a student has engaged in activity for which expulsion must be considered, the principal shall suspend the student from school and from all school-related activities.
 The principal shall discuss with the student and parent/guardian (if minor) the TCDSB long-term suspension program (TIPSS) and will encourage the student's participation in this program.
-The principal shall conduct an investigation to determine whether to recommend to the Board that the student be expelled.
+The principal shall conduct an investigation to determine whether to recommend to the Board that the student be expelled. - a.

-- a.
 The investigation shall be considered as a matter of high priority and shall be conducted and completed as soon as reasonably possible.
-The principal shall endeavor to complete the school investigation within 5 school days from the start of the suspension. unless the principal has been given direction by police not to proceed with a school investigation.
-In these cases where police prohibit investigation, the principal (i) will not begin an investigation and will contact Safe Schools or Corporate Services for consultation and direction, and (ii) will maintain ongoing contact with police to determine when it is permissible for the principal to continue with the school investigation. - b.
+The principal shall endeavor to complete the school investigation within 5 school days from the start of the suspension. - b.
 The investigation shall be conducted by the principal who may request the assistance of a designate(s).
 It is recommended that interviews be conducted in the presence of another staff person designated by the principal. - c.
-The principal shall remain neutral in attitude and non-judgmental as to the matters disclosed to him/her during the investigation, and shall gather information from students, staff and other persons about the activity that has given rise to the investigation.
+The principal shall remain neutral in attitude and non-judgmental as to the matters disclosed to him/her the principal during the investigation, and shall gather information from students, staff and other persons about the activity that has given rise to the investigation. - d.

-d.
 The principal shall inform a student what the allegations are, and shall give the accused student an opportunity to respond to those allegations prior to reaching a final determination unless it is impractical to do so, e.g. the student is in custody.

 - e.
-During the investigation stage and before being interviewed further by the principal the subject student, and his/her parents if the student is a minor, shall be advised of the student's right to have one other adult present with the student ("accompanying person") during the interview.
-The principal, however, in his/her sole discretion may permit more than one accompanying person. - f.
+During the investigation stage and before being interviewed further by the principal the subject student, and his/her the subject student's parents if the student is a minor, shall be advised of the student's right to have one other adult present with the student ("accompanying person") during the interview.
+The principal, however, in his/her the principal's sole discretion may permit more than one accompanying person. - f.
 The Principal will document information gathered from the school investigation in the Safe Schools Progressive Discipline Application, specifically the online Principal Investigation. - g.
 Before making a final determination, the principal shall consider mitigating factors and other factors in accordance with the requirements of the Ministry of Education. - h.
 Upon reviewing the school investigation and relevant mitigating and other factors, the principal shall make a final determination which will include one of the following: - i.
 Board Expulsion - ii.
 School Expulsion - iii.
 Confirmed Suspension - iv.
 Shortened or Reduced Suspension - v.
-Withdrawal of Suspension and Expungement of the Record i.
-The principal shall provide a written notice outlining details related to the principal's final determination to every person to whom he/she was required to give notice of suspension under Section 311 of Education Act.
+Withdrawal of Suspension and Expungement of the Record - i.
+The principal shall provide a written notice outlining details related to the principal's final determination to every person to whom he/she the principal was required to give notice of suspension under Section 311 of Education Act.
 This written notice is entitled "Parent Report Package".